dev-ro/machine-learning-projects/beginner/spam detector/README.md

 ## Dataset

-The dataset used for this project is the [Spambase Data Set](https://archive.ics.uci.edu/ml/datasets/spambase) from the UCI Machine Learning Repository.
+The dataset used for this project is the [SMS Spam Collection Dataset](https://archive.ics.uci.edu/dataset/228/sms+spam+collection) from the UCI Machine Learning Repository.
 It comprises of labeled emails categorized as either 'spam' or 'ham'.

 ## Requirements